teolau/metaboolizer/README.md

   having to remember them all.
 In fact, you'll only have to remember the master key.
   The program will not store the master key, nor the different generated passwords.

-In order to "cut" the 32-byte output of the iterated SHA-256 to a 16 characters password, a simple mod function will be used.
+For "cutting" the 32-byte output of the iterated SHA-256 to a 16 characters password, a simple mod function will be used.